HarriKnox/lunix/README.md

-lunix
+Lunix
 =====

+Built in Lua, based on Unix, and named after Both.
-Linux-esque Lua based OS made for the mod ComputerCraft
+Lunix is a Linux-esque OS made for the mod ComputerCraft.